 It’s a comfort to me to know that my dad was well taken care of by my Lord.
 It’s a comfort to me to know that I too am being well taken care of by my Lord.

 After all, I know from Psalm 139:3 that He is familiar with all my ways.
 That carries a lot of implications.
 I know He’s been watching me for a long time… forever!
 We’ve had a long association… we have an intimate connection, even when I haven’t always taken the time to nurture that relationship.

-And He knows exactly what I’m up to.
+He knows exactly what I’m up to.
 I’m sure sometimes it makes Him laugh, “There she goes again!”
-But I know at times it also grieves Him.
+And I know at times it also grieves Him.

 But Satan can be like that misidentified suitcase… so close to the actual but containing nothing useful or helpful.
 And if I’m not careful, I’ll drag that bag of useless taunts and regrets around for no reason… thinking I know what I’m doing… but not really.